 - You want an opportunity to boost your resume for job applications

-- You want to improve 1-on-1 relationships with faculty in small classes, facilitating stronger letters of recommendation
+- You want to improve one-on-one relationships with faculty in small classes, facilitating stronger letters of recommendation

 - You want to work on your scientific communication skills, such as writing and oral presentations